TurboGrafx-16

 The TurboGrafx-16, known as the outside North America, is a home video game console developed by Hudson Soft and manufactured by NEC.
 It was released in Japan in 1987 and in North America in 1989.
 The first console of the fourth generation, it launched in Japan to compete with Nintendo's Family Computer, but its delayed U.S. debut placed it against the more advanced Sega Genesis and later the Super NES.

 The TurboGrafx-16 features an 8-bit CPU paired with dual 16-bit graphics processors, and supports up to 482 on-screen colors from a palette of 512.
 The "16" in the console’s North American branding was criticized as misleading.
 With dimensions of 14x14x3.5 cm, the PC Engine remains the smallest major home console ever released.

 Games were initially released on HuCard cartridges, but the platform later supported additional formats requiring separate hardware: TurboGrafx-CD (CD-ROM² in Japan) games on compact disc, SuperGrafx games on a new console variant, and LD-ROM² games on LaserDisc via the LaserActive, a TurboGrafx-compatible system developed by Pioneer.
 No configuration supported all formats simultaneously.
 While the TurboGrafx-CD was moderately successful, the other two formats failed to gain traction.
 The resulting hardware fragmentation created consumer confusion.

-The PC Engine was a commercial success in Japan, receiving strong third-party support and becoming the Super Famicom's main early competitor.
+The PC Engine was a commercial success in Japan, receiving strong third-party support and serving as the Super Famicom's main competitor.
 In contrast, the TurboGrafx-16 struggled in North America due to limited marketing, a smaller game library, and its late release.
 In Europe, Japanese models were grey-market imported and modified for local sale, but plans for an official release were canceled following poor U.S. performance.
 Over 17 hardware variants were produced, including portable models and versions integrating the CD-ROM add-on.
 Production of the final model ended in 1994.
 It was succeeded by the PC-FX, released exclusively in Japan, which was a commercial failure.